 - 1 dozen large eggs

-- 4 strips cooked bacon, crumbled (or 4 tablespoons real bacon bits)
+- 4 tablespoons strips cooked bacon or 4 real bacon bits, crumbled

 - 1 teaspoon Frank's Red Hot Sauce